Aldair47x/Cliente-Servidor-UTP/K-means/README.md

 <h3>Parallel</h3>

-Compiling the `Kmeans parallel` with the `NetflixDataSet1.txt` we obtain that putting manual K clusters for the classification of the data is obtained:
+Compiling the `Kmeans parallel` with the `combined_1.txt` we obtain that putting manual K clusters for the clustering of the data is obtained:
 <br />

 <h3>K = 5 && 100 iterations</h3>